Skip to Main Content

 Planning a Meal: Practical Notes

 As with most Michelin-recognized restaurants operating in the mid-price range, booking ahead is advisable, particularly for weekend evenings and occasions where a specific table arrangement matters.
-Specific hours and booking methods are not confirmed in our current data, so direct contact with the venue is the safest approach for planning a time-sensitive visit.
+Direct contact is the safest approach for planning a time-sensitive visit.

 Nafta in the Wider Polish Contemporary Scene